Here's a timeline of the deadly Florida school shooting

 This is how events unfolded in one of the 10 deadliest mass shootings in modern US history, according to law enforcement authorities, school officials and witnesses.
 All times are Eastern.

-• Cruz arrives at the Marjory Stoneman Douglas High School in Parkland, Florida.
-He is wearing a gas mask and carrying smoke grenades.
-It's unclear if the smoke grenades were used.
+• Uber car drops Cruz at Marjory Stoneman Douglas High School in Parkland.

+• A witness allegedly spots Cruz arriving in a goldish colored vehicle and alerts a colleague via radio that Cruz was "walking purposefully toward the 1200 building."
+Within a minute, he hears gunshots and reports a code red situation -- an active shooter.

 • He allegedly sets off the school's fire alarm, prompting the evacuation of some 3,000 students and staff.
 Investigators believe the suspect wanted to draw people out of classrooms to increase the number of casualties.

+• The suspect begins shooting into four classrooms.
+He then takes another stairwell to the second floor and allegedly shoots one victim.

-• The shooter uses a .223 caliber AR-15 firearm to carry out the massacre.
+• The shooter uses a .223-caliber AR-15 firearm to carry out the massacre.

+• He allegedly is wearing a gas mask and carrying smoke grenades.
+It's unclear whether the smoke grenades were used.

 • As the school goes on lockdown, students take cover inside classrooms.
-Others jump over the school's fences and escape to take shelter in a nearby Walmart.
+Others jump over the fences and escape to take shelter in a nearby Walmart.
 Some students text their loved ones and others post on social media images of chairs overturned in classrooms and floors stained with blood.

 • Twelve people are killed inside the building, two outside and one in the street.
 Two others die at the hospital.